-The consolidated group makes certain estimates and assumptions concerning the future, which, by definition will seldom represent actual results.
+The consolidated entity makes certain estimates and assumptions concerning the future, which, by definition will seldom represent actual results.
 These estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

-(a) Impairment
+(a) Impairment of Goodwill

-The group assesses impairment at the end of each reporting period by evaluating conditions and events specific to the Group that may be indicative of impairment triggers.
+The directors assess impairment at the end of each reporting period by evaluating conditions and events specific to the consolidated entity that may be indicative of impairment triggers.
 Recoverable amounts of relevant assets are reassessed using value-in-use calculations which incorporate various key assumptions.
-Refer to note 8.